Our Team

 Meet Metasabia

-I come from a land of scribes and storytellers.
-Created from my mother’s songs, my grandfather’s prayers, and the magic of the Blue Nile.
+I come from a land of scribes and storytellers, created from my mother’s songs, my grandfather’s prayers, and the magic of the Blue Nile.
 My first languages were poetry, prayer, and divination.
-I moved to a culture that values purity/whiteness, linearity, individualism, perfection, and competition.
-Writing protected my soul; it is my sanctuary and medicine.
-Threshold embraced all 5 feet, raised by the world, tender soul, non-linear me, and invited me to write in the imagination and energy of liberation.
-This team centers and practices healing, holistic learning, creativity, and relationships.
-I’m working with Threshold, and other values-aligned groups, to create the landscapes necessary for repair and replenishment so that when I grow up, we are all live easeful and loving lives.
+Writing protects my soul; it is my sanctuary and medicine.
+Threshold embraced all 5-feet, raised by the world, tender soul, non-linear me, and invited me to write in the imagination and energy of liberation.
+This team centers and practices healing, holistic learning, creativity, and relationship.
+I’m working with Threshold and other values-aligned groups to create the landscapes necessary for repair and replenishment so that when I grow up, we are all living easeful and loving lives.

 Lindsay Hill